PhpGt/StyleGuide/classes/methods.md

 Unlike using DocBlocks, if an incorrect type is returned at runtime, the program is halted.

-## Methods should avoid becoming longer than 20-50 lines.
+## Methods should avoid becoming longer than 20-50 lines

 The sweet spot for method line length is between 5 and 15 lines.
 Having short functions benfits the code in many ways: